 Effective February 13, 2020, the Company consolidated its issued and outstanding common shares on the basis of one (new) post consolidation common share for each 20 (old) pre-consolidation common shares (the "Consolidation").
 The Consolidation was approved at the Company's annual and special meeting of shareholders held on May 8, 2019.
 The information in this report reflects the post-consolidation common shares.

-Prior to completing the Transaction, and during fiscal 2020, the Company was inactive and evaluating business opportunities.
+Prior to completing the Transaction, and during fiscal 2020, the Company had not yet commenced commercial operations.